-PNB Housing Finance Joins Hands With Niramay Charitable Trust To Boost Digital Literacy Among Nursing Students
+PNB Housing Finance Joins Hands with Niramay Charitable Trust to Boost Digital Literacy Among Nursing Students

-9th Sept: PNB housing Finance, a leading housing finance company in India, has inaugurated Pehel Computer Labs in collaboration with Niramay Charitable Trust through its CSR arm, Pehel Foundation.
-The state-of-the-art computer labs, established in the government Nursing College Ahmedabad and Surat, aim to enhance digital literacy among nursing students and faculty.
+(MENAFN- Adfactors PR) 9th Sept: PNB Housing Finance, a leading housing finance company in India, has inaugurated Pehel Computer Labs in collaboration with Niramay Charitable Trust through its CSR arm, Pehel Foundation.
+The state-of-the-art computer labs, established in the Government Nursing College Ahmedabad and Surat, aim to enhance digital literacy among nursing students and faculty.
 The facilities will help more than 1000 students and faculties across both the colleges with online study material, references, assignments, and projects to promote nursing education and research.

 The labs are equipped with latest technology and devices like computers, printers and high-speed internet connections, along with modern infrastructure, to offer a conducive learning environment and significantly promote nursing education and research.